ffund/ml-notebooks/notebooks/2-linear-regression-deep-dive.md

 ::: {.cell .markdown}

 Important: I thought we selected the coefficients that minimize MSE!
-But sometimes our linear regression doesn't select the "right" coefficients, even if they give us lower MSE?
+But sometimes our linear regression doesn't select the "true" coefficients?

 :::